Technologicat/mcpyrate/doc/quasiquotes.md

 ```

 Each `stmts` must evaluate, at run time at the use site of the surrounding `q`,
-to either a single *statement* AST node, or a `list` of *statement* AST nodes.
+to a *statement* AST node, an AST marker containing a *statement* AST node,
+or a `list` of such values.

-Typically, `stmts` is the name of a variable that holds such data.
+Typically, `stmts` is the name of a variable that holds such data, but it
+doesn't have to be; any expression that evaluates to acceptable data is fine.

 This expands as if all those statements appeared in the `with` body,
 in the order listed.
 The `with a` block itself is compiled away;